iTowns/itowns/CODING.md

 * To debug iTowns package on your side project.
 You can link iTowns package with `npm link ../path/iTowns/` in project folder and auto-transpile to `lib/` when iTowns sources are modified with command `npm run watch` in iTowns folder.

 ## Testing
-For unit test, defines `HTTPS_PROXY` if you launch test behind a proxy.
+For unit and functional test, defines `HTTPS_PROXY` if you launch test behind a proxy.

 In order to run the tests, [puppeteer](https://github.com/GoogleChrome/puppeteer) needs to be installed.
 If installing puppeteer behind a proxy, use `HTTP_PROXY`,